Blue Goat CyberBlue Goat CyberSMMedical Device Cybersecurity

 How is medical-device fuzzing different from IT or web fuzzing?

 Medical devices speak negotiated, framed, stateful protocols (DICOM, HL7 v2 over MLLP, BLE GATT, MQTT, CoAP, proprietary serial, CAN/CANopen) often over wireless or hardware transports, on embedded targets without crash dumps or symbols.
 Web and IT fuzzing typically targets stateless HTTP request parsers with rich tooling around them.
-The implication is that medical-device fuzz programs spend most of their effort on the harness, the transport, the state machine, and the oracle, not on the fuzzer engine itself.
+The implication is that medical-device fuzz programs spend most of their effort on the use, the transport, the state machine, and the oracle, not on the fuzzer engine itself.

 Premarket vs postmarket fuzzing - what changes?

 In premarket, fuzz testing is a controlled, scoped exercise that produces evidence for the submission.
-In postmarket, the same harnesses become regression assets you re-run when a third-party component issues a CVE, when a firmware update lands, or when a customer reports anomalous behavior.
-The premarket harness is the asset that pays for itself across the product's lifecycle - especially when it feeds your VEX workflow with reproducible "not affected" or "affected" determinations.
+In postmarket, the same uses become regression assets you re-run when a third-party component issues a CVE, when a firmware update lands, or when a customer reports anomalous behavior.
+The premarket use is the asset that pays for itself across the product's lifecycle - especially when it feeds your VEX workflow with reproducible "not affected" or "affected" determinations.

 How long should a fuzz campaign run per protocol?